ccao-data/people/.gitlab/issue_templates/ds-onboarding.md

 - [ ] [Data Science Wiki](https://datascience.cookcountyassessor.com/wiki) - This wiki, you're already here!
 - [ ] [Data Science Application Server](https://datascience.cookcountyassessor.com/shiny) - Shiny server that launches CCAO Shiny applications.
 Login with Windows credentials
 - [ ] [App Monitoring Server](https://datascience.cookcountyassessor.com/grafana/) - Dashboards for monitoring app usage, pipeline processes, etc. Ask `@dfsnow` for login

+# Hours and project assignments

+Interns may work up to 20 hours per week.
+You are encouraged to do so; working 15 hours or less severly limits the quality of work you can do. -

+- [ ] Please email your preferred schedule to [Rob Ross](mailto:rross@cookcountyassessor.com) so that he can put it on the DS calendar.
+- [ ] Email [Rob Ross](mailto:rross@cookcountyassessor.com) to request a project and supervisor.

 # Accounts